-Female hormones not only affecting mood and cause some pain, it could weaken a girl`s body on the level of ligaments, leaving them prone to injuries.
-So knowing how to manage a girl is sport is important to me.
+Female hormones not only affect mood and cause some pain, but they could also weaken a girl`s body on the level of ligaments, leaving them prone to injuries.
+So knowing how to manage a girl in sport is important to me.

-How periods affecting the overall performance of them?
+How do periods affect their overall performance?
 Let`s dive in.

 As I mentioned in my previous article about Mindset, we should not look into periods without understanding how it is going to affect the mentality of a person.